angelpatriciads/heart-attack-prediction/README.md

-# Credit Submission Detectors using Machine Learning
+# Best Model for Heart Attack Prediction using Machine Learning

 #### -- Project Status: Completed

 ## Project Objective
-Credit scoring which helps in evaluating the repayment ability of potential borrowers is one of the most important issues for lending or loan business.
-At this time, the development of Machine Learning is very rapid and its use can be implemented in various ways, one of which is in lending or loan business.
-In this study, researchers used the Decision Tree model to determine debtors who did not repay their loans.
-This study will compare the performance of the three models including Decision Tree, Logistic Regression, and Support Vector Machine.
-The results show that the Decision Tree model works much better.
+Make the best model to predict heart attack for patients using machine learning.
+Three types of models are used: **Logistic Regression, Support Vector Machines, Decision Tree** and the results will be compared the accuracy and F1-score to determine the best model.

 ### Methods Used
 * Machine Learning